• Koinly – simplifies crypto tax reporting with lightning-fast calculations, seamless integrations, and global crypto tax services compliance.

 Form 1040

-Form 1040 is the most important form, reporting your income to the IRS, allowing you to claim deductions and credits, and calculating your tax bill and refund.
+Form 1040 is essential, as it reports your income to the IRS, allows you to claim deductions and credits, and calculates your tax bill and refund.
 The form collects basic personal information and requires you to state your filing status and dependents.
-You’ll then calculate your taxable income, subtract eligible tax credits, and subtract taxes paid through your salary.
-If your tax credits and withholding taxes cover the bill, you’re done.
+You’ll then calculate your taxable income and subtract eligible tax credits and taxes paid through your salary.
+You’re done if your tax credits and withholding taxes cover the bill.
 If not, you’ll have to pay the amount owed, and if you paid more than you owe, you’ll receive a tax refund.

 Schedules on Form 1040